rishavry/DSAAndLeetcode/README.md

 39. *Complete Graph*

-40. *Cycle Graph*

-41. *Cyclic Graph*
+40. *Cyclic Graph*

-42. *Acyclic Graph*
+41. *Acyclic Graph*

-43. *Connected Graph*
+42. *Connected Graph*

-44. *Disconnected Graph*
+43. *Disconnected Graph*

-45. *Regular Graph*
+44. *Regular Graph*

-46. *Finite Graph*
+45. *Finite Graph*

-47. *Infinite Graph*
+46. *Infinite Graph*

-48. *Pseudo Graphs*
+47. *Pseudo Graphs*

-49. *Bipartite Graphs*
+48. *Bipartite Graphs*

-50. *Planar Graphs*
+49. *Planar Graphs*

-51. *Multi Graphs*
+50. *Multi Graphs*

-52. *Euler Graphs*
+51. *Euler Graphs*

   <br/>

-  If you're wondering why some of them aren't covered fully(or even at all) in this repo, it's because I already know them to a significant extent and adding them to the repo wouldn't provide as much value.
+  If you're wondering why some of them aren't covered fully(or even at all) in this repo, it's because I already know them to a sufficient extent and adding them to the repo wouldn't provide as much value.

   Besides the <b>learning and reviewing of critical data-structures</b>, this branch serves <b>two core purposes</b>: to <b>showcase</b> to potential job-recruiters and employers <b>my level of expertise in this field, as well as how seriously I take my craft</b>.